-Facelift scars are a permanent aspect of the procedure, but they typically fade into fine, pale lines over 12 months.
-While these scars will gradually become less noticeable with proper care, they never completely disappear.
+Are facelift scars permanent?
+Yes however they typically fade into fine, pale lines over 12 months.
+These scars will gradually become less noticeable with proper care.
+The initial healing process and proper scar care will help to improve their appearance.

 Introduction to Facelift Surgery